pixie-io/docs.px.dev/content/en/01-about-pixie/01-what-is-pixie.md

 * **Vizier**: Pixie’s collector, installed per cluster.
 Responsible for query execution and managing PEMs.

-* **Pixie Cloud**:  Used for user management, authentication, and proxying “passthrough” mode.
-In data passthrough mode, your cluster's data flows through Pixie's control cloud via a reverse proxy as encrypted traffic without any persistence.
-This allows users to access data without being in the same VPC/network as the cluster.
+* **Pixie Cloud**:  Used for user management, authentication, and data proxying.
 Can be hosted or self-hosted.

 * **Pixie CLI**: Used to deploy Pixie.
 Can also be used to run queries and manage resources like API keys.